 Perpetrators of assassinations (1980 – 2012)

 Another strange discrepancy became visible last year when hundreds of FARC guerrillas met with civilians in a remote hamlet called Conejo.
 Public indignation about the guerrillas’ contact with the locals was so widespread it damaged the credibility of the peace process, even though the visit to the village was part of the process.

 When AUC chief “Don Berna” testified before a Medellin court and hundreds of paramilitaries gathered at the entrance of the city’s civil administration buildings in December 2005, there was no indignation at all.

 This major discrepancy in indignation is likely because the Conejo incident was widely broadcast while the Medellin incident received no press coverage whatsoever.

-The Conejo and Medellin incidents are only examples of what seems to be a decades-long pattern of misinformation, which has left Colombians misinformed about the proportion of responsibility for the violence in the conflict.
+The Conejo and Medellin incidents are only examples of what seems to be a decades-long pattern of systematic bias, which has left Colombians misinformed about the proportion of responsibility for the violence in the conflict.

 Colombia’s warped public perception